m-kovalsky/fabric_cat_tools/README.md

 ---
 ## direct_lake_schema_compare
 #### Checks that all the tables in a Direct Lake semantic model map to tables in their corresponding lakehouse and that the columns in each table exist.
+> [!NOTE]
+> This function is only relevant to semantic models in Direct Lake mode.
 ```python
 import fabric_cat_tools as fct
 fct.direct_lake_schema_compare(